Football Interviews

 Rangers FC v Aberdeen FC - William Hill Premiership by Ian MacNicol | Getty Images

 Nigeria international Leon Balogun claims that Rangers' inconsistency is a significant hurdle in their domestic title challenge, even as they enjoy a notable European campaign.
+For fans looking to add excitement to the competition, there are various online betting sites that offer odds on the Scottish Premiership.

 The Gers have shown flashes of promise in this season’s Europa League after finishing in the top eight of competition’s league format, but their domestic campaign has been plagued by instability.